Death Eater: Peter Pettigrew

-Peter Pettigrew (aka Wormtail) is one of two Death Eaters known to have been in a House other than Slytherin (Gryffindor) while at Hogwarts.
-There, he was a close friend of Sirius Black, James Potter, and Remus Lupin, although he was the least intelligent and least talented of the group.
-With Sirius and James' help, Pettigrew becomes an Animagus, with the ability to transform at will into a rat.
-After leaving Hogwarts, Pettigrew joins forces with Voldemort, and in exchange for his own life becomes Voldemort's spy within the Order of the Phoenix, of which Pettigrew is a member.
-When the Potters know that their son, Harry, is Voldemort's target, Sirius suggests to them to use Pettigrew as Secret-Keeper because he does not believe Voldemort would ever suspect a "weak, talentless thing" like Pettigrew.
-Pettigrew betrays the secret to Voldemort, an act that leads to James and Lily's deaths (and, ironically, Voldemort's near-destruction).
-Sirius seeks revenge on Pettigrew, but during the confrontation, Pettigrew publicly accuses Sirius of the Potters' deaths, murders twelve Muggles, and cuts off his own index finger before transforming into a rat, thereby framing Sirius for the betrayal of the Potters, as well as for his own murder and that of the bystanders.
-Despite having done these above treacherous acts, Pettigrew genuinely felt remorse to a certain extent for his betrayal.
-Pettigrew is (seemingly posthumously) awarded the Order of Merlin, and hides during the next twelve years.
-Wanting to keep an eye on the wizarding world, he masquerades as a rat, first as Percy Weasley's pet, and then as Ron Weasley's.
-In this form (named "Scabbers" by the family), he is missing a toe from one paw due to the finger he cut off.
+Peter Pettigrew (aka Wormtail) was a close friend of Sirius Black, James Potter, and Remus Lupin.
+With Sirius and James' help, he became an Animagus who could transform into a rat.
+After leaving Hogwarts, Pettigrew joined forces with Voldemort, and became his spy in the Order of the Phoenix.
+When the Potters knew that their son, Harry, was Voldemort's target, Sirius suggested to them to use Pettigrew as Secret-Keeper because he did not believe Voldemort would ever suspect Pettigrew.
+Pettigrew betrayed the secret to Voldemort, an act that led to James and Lily's deaths.
+Sirius sought revenge on his new archenemy, Pettigrew, but during the confrontation, Pettigrew publicly accused Sirius of the Potters' deaths and murdered twelve Muggles before turning into a rat, thereby framing Sirius for the betrayal of the Potters, as well as for his own murder and that of the Muggles.
+Pettigrew hid during the next twelve years, masquerading as a rat.
+He eventually became Ron Weasley's pet, named Scabbers.

-Although Pettigrew appears in the first two books in the form of Scabbers, his identity is not revealed until Harry Potter and the Prisoner of Azkaban, in which he is the main antagonist.
-When a photograph of the Weasley family appears in the Daily Prophet newspaper, Sirius recognises Pettigrew's Animagus form and escapes from Azkaban to track him down.
-The two confront each other in the Shrieking Shack, where Lupin and Black compel Scabbers to resume his human form.
+In Harry Potter and the Prisoner of Azkaban, Sirius confronts Pettigrew in the Shrieking Shack, where Lupin and Black compel him to resume his human form.
 Pettigrew confesses his treachery, claiming to have committed it only to save his own life.
 With Sirius and Lupin about to take their revenge, Harry begs Sirius to turn Pettigrew over to the Ministry of Magic instead, to prove Sirius' innocence.
 Pettigrew escapes while being led out of the Shack when Lupin transforms into a werewolf.
-Harry's actions result in Pettigrew owing him a life debt, and Pettigrew had in fact shown gratitude to Harry for sparing his life.
+Harry's actions result in Pettigrew owing him a life debt.
 This would be the reason behind Pettigrew (fruitlessly) trying to convince Voldemort to use the blood of another wizard when Voldemort wanted to use Harry's blood to restore his corporeal form in the next book.